eeucalyptus/eeDA_legacy/README.md

 ## Purpose

 There are a lot of open source circuit design and layout tools out there in the internet.
 The software that outshines all of them is [KiCad](http://kicad-pcb.org/).
-Dispite its enormous scope, it is often really counter-intuitive (library system, split feature set for different render modes, bad 3D model handling, to name just a few points). eeDA is intended to be more intuitive, while competing with the feature set and providing better compatibility for external tools, like mechanical construction, etc.
+Despite its enormous scope, it is often really counter-intuitive (library system, split feature set for different render modes, bad 3D model handling, to name just a few points). eeDA is intended to be more intuitive, while competing with the feature set and providing better compatibility for external tools, like mechanical construction, etc.

 ## Goals